Our condolences go out to HG Vice-Chair Gail Shimonek, whose husband Percy passed away Sunday, October 1, 2017.

 |Richard passed away peacefully, surrounded by family, on Saturday, May 6.
 An instructor Electrical Department for many years, he was later appointed to the Coordinator and Chair positions before retiring in 2012.

-In lieu of flowers, donations in Richard’s memory may be made to the Kidney Foundation of Canada, Manitoba Branch, Unit 1-452, Dovercourt Drive, Winnipeg, Manitoba, R3Y 1G4.
+Donations in Richard’s memory may be made to the Kidney Foundation of Canada, Manitoba Branch, Unit 1-452, Dovercourt Drive, Winnipeg, Manitoba, R3Y 1G4.

 |link to Free Press obituary|

 Our condolences go out to Heritage Group member Don Carlson.
 Don’s wife of almost 45 years, Loretta, passed away March 3 at home.
 A funeral service was held on March 10, 2017.
 Donations may be made to the Arthritis Society of Canada.